Sri Lanka Rugby Championship: League championships: 1985 to 1999

-Caltex League: 2000 to 2011
+Caltex League (2000-11)

 Between 2000 and 2011 the competition was sponsored by Caltex and was called the Caltex Rugby League.
 The inaugural Caltex Rugby League champions were Colombo H&FC, captained by Nazim Mohammed, winning 12 out of 14 matches, including a 33-11 victory over the previous league champions Kandy SC, only losing one game and drawing one.
 This was the last time Colombo H&FC were successful in winning the premiership.
 The runners-up that year were Ceylonese R&FC.

 In 2001 Old Zahirians SC were promoted to the Caltex League, after finishing third in the 'B' division in 2000, the same year as the club won the Lahore International Ten-A-side Rugby Tournament.
 Kandy SC regained the league title, under the leadership of Nalaka Weerakkody.
 The club dominated the league for the next ten years securing titles under Pradeep Basnayake (2002), Sajith Mallikarachchi (2003), Radhika Hettiarachchi (2004), Sanjeewa Jayasinghe (2005), Sajith Mallikarachchi (2006), Jeewa Galgamuwa (2007), Sean Wijesinghe (2008), Pradeep Liyanage (2009), Fazil Marija (2010) and Saliya Kumara (2011).

 In 2005 the Navy SC withdrew midway through the competition, due to their members military commitments.
 The Caltex league competition in 2006 was subsequently expanded to a twelve team competition with the introduction of Dimbula/Dickoya from the Central Province, Jawatte Lions from the Western Province and the Galle RFC from the Southern Province.
 The tournament was split into two grades, with six teams, Kandy SC, Havelock SC, Army SC, CH & FC, CR & FC battling out at the top with the remaining six other teams, Old Zahirians, Police, Air Force in the next tier.